Cellcept Tablets Generic Name & Formulations

 Organ rejection prophylaxis in allogeneic kidney, heart, or liver transplant patients, in combination with other immunosuppressants.

 Give as soon as possible after transplantation on empty stomach.
 Swallow caps or tabs whole.
-May give oral susp via NG tube.
+Oral susp can also be given via NG tube.
 Kidney: 1g twice daily (2g/day).
 Heart or liver: 1.5g twice daily (3g/day).
-Severe renal impairment: see full labeling.
+Renal impairment, neutropenia: see full labeling.

 Hypersensitivity to other forms of mycophenolate.
 IV: polysorbate 80 allergy.